 Eventually, the pike stopped striking the glass and swam in a circle alongside it; though it could not see the glass, it soon learned exactly where the invisible barrier began and would swim within fractions of an inch beside it, making a regular circuit only around its side of the tank.

-Dr. Mobius carefully removed the glass partition and the pike did something unexpected; he continued his circuitous path around his side of the tank, never crossing the invisible barrier that was no longer there.
-Cautiously, though the emboldened minnows eventually swam to the pike’s side of the tank, it refused to eat them, even when they swan next to his mouth.
+Dr. Mobius carefully removed the glass partition and the pike did something unexpected; it continued its circuitous path around its side of the tank, never crossing the invisible barrier which was no longer there.
+Cautiously, though the emboldened minnows eventually swam to the pike’s side of the tank, it refused to eat them, even when they swam next to his mouth.

 This experiment with the Walleyed Pike has countless applications; I will use it to highlight what happens to children who are innocent victims of Parental Alienation Syndrome (PAS) and their attitudes toward the alienated parent.